A WORDY CELEBRATION OF ALL THINGS LEXICAL,

 TWC 82: Kelly Elizabeth Wright on new words and her work as an assistant professor of language sciences at the University of Wisconsin

-TWC 87: Coming soon, our chat with Martha Barnette of A Way With Words and her new book, Friends With Words
+TWC 87: Martha Barnette of the word-lovers' radio show A Way With Words on her new book, Friends With Words

 TWC 43: Editing superstars Denise Cowle and Louise Harnby, co-hosts of The Editing Podcast